BWI - LON

 • Which airlines offer Wi-Fi service onboard planes from Baltimore to London?

-Only American Airlines offers inflight Wi-Fi service on the Baltimore to London flight route.
+KLM, and American Airlines offer inflight Wi-Fi service on the Baltimore to London flight route.

 • Which aircraft models fly most regularly from Baltimore to London?